For General Information: (740) 374-1400

 , Answer Section, ,

-For emergency transfusions, blood group type O negative blood is the variety of blood that has the lowest risk of causing serious reactions for most people who receive it.
+People who need to get donor red blood cells right away, called an emergency transfusion, most often get blood group type O blood.
+This type of blood has the lowest risk of causing serious reactions when there isn’t time to do routine testing.
 Because of this, it’s sometimes called the universal blood donor type.

 Blood group types are based on proteins called antigens that are present on red blood cells.
 There are major antigens and minor antigens coating the red blood cells.
-Based on the major antigens, blood groups may be classified as one of these four types:
+Based on the major antigens, blood groups may be typed as:

-Blood is also classified by rhesus (Rh) factor.
+Blood also is grouped by Rh factor.
 If your blood has the Rh factor, you’re Rh positive.
 If your blood lacks the Rh factor, you’re Rh negative.